 \end{definition}

-Given a question $j$ of duration $T_j$, and daily aggregated forecasts $\mathbb{P}_t, t = 1, 2, \ldots, T_j$, the score of the question is the mean daily Brier score (MDB), which is an unweighted average of the Brier score across days within a question.
-Finally, the overall evaluation for the forecast quality of a method is the mean of mean daily Brier scores (MMDB), i.e., the unweighted average of MDB among all questions.
+Mean daily Brier score (MDB), is defined as an unweighted average of the daily Brier score in a question's forecasting period.
+To evaluate the quality of a forecasting method, mean of mean daily Brier scores (MMDB) is used, which the unweighted average of MDB among all questions.
 We implemented MMDB as our loss function.
-E The ordered scoring rule is used for ordered categorical questions.
-Using the ordered Brier score enables the model to learn the ordinal relation between answer options.